 The Capital needed to Start is Ridiculously Low in the Network Marketing Industry

 It’s both the best part and worst part about the business.

 The fact of the matter is, to get started in this industry it takes very little cash up front.
 Many times a distributor can get started in most companies for less than $500.

-Quite honestly network marketing can provide them with better profit margins (because they’re not servicing a $75,000 loan or paying franchise fees).
+Quite honestly, network marketing can provide them with more profit and actual income (because they’re not servicing a $75,000 loan or paying franchise fees).

 The problem is, since they only risked a little ($500), they didn’t stop and think whether this is something they are really ready to commit to.

-But that’s not it at all.
+That’s not it at all.
 This is BIG business.
 I’m building a massive organization here and I don’t care about the petty initial order bonus.
-I care about my team taking this serious and getting to profitability as soon as they can.

 This might seem counter intuitive… to spend more in order to become profitable faster, but trust me.
 It’s how it works.
 I’ve seen it play out over and over.